abalone0204/Cloud-Computing-Concepts/week2/01-gossip-multicast-problem.md

         - Issues: ACKs and NAKs might implode.
 For instance if the multicast wasn't sent successfully at the initial.

         - SRM (Scalable Reliable Multicast):

-            - Use NAKs but add random delays at the receiver.
+            - Use NAKs but add random but add delays at the receiver.

             - If the receiver need to send NAKs multiple time it should use exponential backoff to avoid NAK storms

-        - RMTP (Reliable Multicast Transport Protocol)
+        - RMTP (Reliable Multicast Transport Protocol):

+             - Use ACKs

+             - Only send to deignated receiver.

+- Conclustion:

+    - Both SRM and RMTP have the message implossion problem, so that's why we develop gossip based and epidemic based protocol.